-All issues of the Lifeline Anxiety Disorder Newsletter (1994 to 3013) are available in PDF format for download.
+All issues of the Lifeline Anxiety Disorder Newsletter are available in PDF format for download.
+Please use the form at the bottom of the page to order.

 Printed copies can be mailed to you - click here for Back Issues Mail Order Form.

 The highlights, themes or feature articles of individual issues are shown below.
-Links are provided to some of the most requested articles which have been made available on the site.
+Links are provided to some of the most requested articles.

 No. 1 News and Resources.